dojot/dojot/util/microservice-sdk/js/README.md

 #### Environment variables and file parameters

 The environment variables are translated to file parameters when they are parsed in this module.
-As you can already tell, the translation removes the service acronym.
+As you can already see, the translation removes the {SERVICE} acronym.
 The translation is as follows:

 | Environment variable     | File parameter   |
 | ------------------------ | ---------------- |